jonroby/mod-cli/README.md

 `cd` into it and `$ npm i && npm start`.

 It's a simple counter app with incrementing and decrementing.
-Now let's say you want to add functionality for resetting the counter.
-If you've written any Redux, you know that this involves several steps including writing an action creator, an action constant, an action constant that is placed in a reducer's case statement, etc. And that doesn't even include all the importing and exporting.
-Of course, this is price you pay for Redux's simplicity, but wouldn't it be nice to avoid writing all of this (error prone) code?
+Now let's say we want to add functionality for resetting the counter.
+If you've written any Redux, you know that this involves several steps including writing an action creator, an action constant that is placed in a reducer's case statement, etc. And that doesn't even include all the importing and exporting.
+Of course, this is price to pay for Redux's simplicity, but wouldn't it be nice to avoid writing all of this repetitious code?

 To help, install Mod CLI globally.